Iain Stirling

 Iain Andrew Stirling (born 27 January 1988) is a Scottish comedian, writer, television presenter, narrator and Twitch streamer from Edinburgh, Scotland.
-He is best known for being the narrator of reality television series Love Island and Love Island USA.
+He is best known for being the narrator of reality television series Love Island - where he narrates both the original British edition and, since 2022, the American edition.

 Career

 Stand-up comedy

 Having started stand-up whilst in his final year of Law at the University of Edinburgh, a year which saw him make the final of both the Paramount Funniest Student and Chortle Student Comedian of the Year competitions, Stirling is a regular on the UK comedy circuit.
 Having been dubbed one of Scotland's 'Hottest Newcomers' by The Scotsman after his performance in front of 750 people at the Glasgow Fruitmarket, he now gigs all over the UK including The Stand (Edinburgh and Glasgow), The Comedy Store (Manchester and London), Off the Kerb and various smaller clubs.

 In August 2009, Stirling performed in the final of the Chortle Student Comedian of the Year at the Edinburgh Fringe Festival, finishing runner-up to winner Joe Lycett.

 Stirling's first stand-up special, Failing Upwards, was released on Amazon Prime Video on 26 May 2022.